tribblix/tribblix-build/illumos/README.md

 Makefile.auditrecord file from here, again because perl on Tribblix is slightly different.

-There are 2 patches for Tribblix:
+There are some patches for Tribblix:

-0003-5709-Add-binary-compatibility-with-Solaris-10-update.patch
-is what it says, and is pretty much a definite commitment

 0001-add-zone-brand.patch
-is similar to the openindiana patch, but adds my brands not theirs this one is more experimental
+is similar to the openindiana patch, but adds my brands not theirs this one is more experimental (this is a case where all the distros have different needs so this file can't be the same for all distros)

-Both are against illumos-gate.
-The S10 compatibility isn't needed for omnitribblix, as illumos-omnios already includes that fix.
+mdb-makefile.patch
+mdb-packaging.patch
+These fix up the fact that the gate assumes a python different from that now shipped by Tribblix, so the python dmod no longer builds.
+As a workaround, turn off the build of that component entirely.

 The zone brand patch won't apply on illumos-omnios, so I just copy a patched usr/src/lib/libbe/common/libbe_priv.h from my illumos-gate into the omnitribblix build.

+Patches no longer required:

+0003-5709-Add-binary-compatibility-with-Solaris-10-update.patch
+has been integrated into the gate.